roma-glushko/roma-glushko.github.io/content/blog/k-nearest-neighbors/index.md

 We assume that similar samples are close in the N-dimensional feature space.
 Is this always a case?

 Turned out that with growing number of dimensions (or features), number of samples should grow exponentially in order to keep the same density of sample points in the space.
-High-dimensional space contains far more actual space between points then our intuition may suggest.
+High-dimensional space contains far more actual space between points than our intuition may suggest.

-This may lead to a situation when distance to neighbors across all feature axis are just slightly bigger then average distance between points.
+This may lead to a situation when distance to neighbors across all feature axis are just slightly bigger than average distance between points.
 In sparse high-dimensional feature space we are loosing our notion of nearest points.

 This is the reason why ratio of features to samples is important for KNN algorithm.